Concepts

 - Video and audio are standard WebRTC media tracks.

-Start a session with POST /v1/robots/{id}/session.
+Start a session with the Python SDK's connect() function.
 For the exact channel names, message shapes, and field lists, see the Wire format reference.

 How is this guide?